 Aid stations will have a selection of standard ultra running foods, such as:

-• Näak gel and energy drink mix
+• Näak gel, waffles, and energy drink mix

 • water and Coke